ealdr/Selfhosted-file-sync-Pi-project/README.md

 ---

-## Pycharm
+## PyCharm

-To install the IDE [Pycharm](https://www.jetbrains.com/pycharm/) I went to the [Downloads](https://www.jetbrains.com/pycharm/download/?section=linux) page on their website, and selected linux as Pi OS is a debian based Linux distribution.
-Once I had downloaded the the .tar.gz file, I extracted it and then executed the `Pycharm.sh` file.
-To make it so I dont have to go to the file everytime I want to use Pycharm, when it opened I clicked in the bottom left create desktop shortcut, which added it to the programming section in my Pi.
+To install the IDE [PyCharm](https://www.jetbrains.com/pycharm/) I went to the [Downloads](https://www.jetbrains.com/pycharm/download/?section=linux) page on their website and selected Linux, as Pi OS is a Debian-based Linux distribution.
+Once I had downloaded the `.tar.gz` file, I extracted it and executed the `pycharm.sh` file.
+To avoid having to navigate to the file every time I wanted to use PyCharm, I created a desktop shortcut by clicking the option in the bottom left when PyCharm opened.
+This added it to the Programming section on my Pi.